CIRCUITSTATE/Waveshare-2.8-Inch-LCD/Readme.md

 ![Waveshare 2.8-Inch LCD](/docs/images/2.8inch-Capacitive-Touch-LCD-details-9.jpg)

 This repository contains example codes for testing the [**Waveshare 2.8-inch LCD**](https://www.waveshare.com/2.8inch-capacitive-touch-lcd.htm) (SKU 27579) using the [**FireBeetle-ESP32E**](https://www.dfrobot.com/product-2195.html) board.
 The 2.8 inch LCD from Waveshare uses the **ST7789T3** display controller and the **CST328** touch controller (in the touch version).
-This is a [PlatformIO] project based on the ESP32 Arduino framework.
+This is a [PlatformIO](https://platformio.org) project based on the ESP32 Arduino framework.

-Even though this project uses the **FireBeetle-ESP32E** board, you should be able to modify the code for any other target relatively easily.
-We specifically used this board because its GDI (General Display Interface) is compatible with the LCD's connector.
+Even though this project uses the **FireBeetle-ESP32E** board, you should be able to modify the code for any other targets relatively easily.
+We specifically used this board because its GDI (General Display Interface) port is compatible with the LCD's connector.
 A complete tutorial on this display is available in the CIRCUITSTATE website - [**Interfacing Waveshare 2.8 Inch Capacitive Touch LCD with Arduino**](https://www.circuitstate.com/tutorials/interfacing-waveshare-2-8-inch-capacitive-touch-lcd-with-arduino/)

 ## Specifications